Top Interior Design Trends for Modern Kerala Homes in 2026

 Kerala homes have a distinctive appeal as traditional and contemporary designs mix.
 Rather than go with one or the other, homeowners now prefer practical combinations.

-• Elements of traditional Kerala interior design, such as carved wooden ceilings, brass lamps, and the inner courtyard, are being incorporated.
+• Elements of traditional Kerala interior design, such as carved wooden ceilings, brass lamps, and inner courtyards, are being incorporated.

 • Meanwhile, they’re mixing it with minimalist furniture, open layouts, and neutral palettes for balance.